Quadruplet Network with One-Shot Learning for Fast Visual Object Tracking: Quadruplet Network

-In online testing (tracking) phase, only the exemplar branch and the instances branch are used.
-We crop an exemplar image in the first frame and also larger search images (search region) in the consecutive frames.
+In the online testing (tracking) phase, only the exemplar branch and the instances branch are used.
+We crop an exemplar image in the first frame and also enlarge the searching images (searching region) in the consecutive frames.
 The search images center on the location of the object in the previous frames.
 The exemplar and the search images are resized to $127\times127$ and $255\times255$, respectively.
 Using these inputs, our tracking network calculates a score map as shown in Fig. \ref{test_track}.
 Then, the score map is upsampled by bicubic interpolation from $17\times17$ to $272\times272$ to achieve a higher location accuracy.
 The location of the object is determined by the maximum score in the upsampled map.

-\section{Experimental Results}
+\section{Experimental results}